trdwll/django-meditor/README.md

 - **Rich Markdown Editor**: A powerful markdown editor with real-time preview
 - **HTML to Markdown Conversion**: Convert HTML content to markdown format
 - **Snippet Management**: Save and organize reusable markdown snippets
-- **Image Upload Support**: Drag and drop image upload functionality
+- **Image Upload Support**: Drag and drop image upload functionality with customizable handlers
 - **Generic Preview**: Preview markdown content for any Django model
 - **Customizable**: Easy to integrate and customize for your Django projects